Chamomile tea in dogs (effect, use, when to give?)

 Conclusion

-Chamomile is considered a panacea for animals and humans and we should always have some in stock.
-Nevertheless, it is important to know that it cannot work miracles in serious diseases.
+Chamomile is considered a panacea for animals and humans, and we should always have some in stock.
+Nevertheless, it is important to know that it can not work miracles in serious diseases.

 You should never treat serious injuries or illnesses yourself.
 Do not risk your pet's health even if you are unsure about minor injuries.
 If in doubt, your veterinarian can always help and answer any unanswered questions.

 I am a veterinarian and writer on animal health topics.
-Animals are my passion and it is my personal concern to create medically accurate articles and videos to inform pet owners as much as possible.
+Animals are my passion, and it is my personal goal to create medically accurate articles and videos to educate pet owners as much as possible.

-Share now:
+Share Now: